- Aim of this information

 Can I get a copy of my unspent convictions?

 Yes.
-You can obtain a list of your unspent convictions by applying for a basic disclosure from Disclosure Scotland.
+You can obtain a list of your unspent convictions by applying for a basic DBS disclosure from the Disclosure and Barring Service.
 The current cost is £25.
-An employer may also carry out a basic disclosure as part of their recruitment process (but they’d need your permission to do this).
+An employer may also carry out a basic DBS disclosure as part of their recruitment process (but they’d need your permission to do this).

 When can spent convictions be taken into account?